kkingstoun/amu_container_env/README.md

 ## Overview

-amu_conTAINER_ENV is a highly portable, containerized development environment dedicated to running simulations and analyses using Amumax, Pyzfn, and Python.
+AMU_CONAINER_ENV is a highly portable, containerized development environment dedicated to running simulations and analyses using Amumax, Pyzfn, and Python.
 It is optimized for use in any environment supporting virtualization and is specifically designed for seamless integration with high-performance computing centers.

 ---